Where should millennials move to in NYC

 Moving to NYC as a recent college graduate?
 It’s an exciting, stressful time, and you’re certainly not alone if you’re a Millennial looking to start your career in New York.
 When you’re young, you’ll probably be spending more time at the office and out with friends than you will in your apartment, and that’s a good thing because it can be difficult to find a nice, spacious apartment on a budget.
 That doesn’t mean you have to compromise, however.
 There are plenty of nice areas that are perfect for young professionals just starting out.
 Because we’ve been an NYC moving company for years, we know the city well, and we know which neighborhoods are great for young professionals living on post-grad budgets.
-Here are a few answers to the question from your local NYC movers and office movers: Where should millennials move to in NYC?
+Here are a few answers to the question: Where should millennials move to in NYC?

 Murray Hill, Manhattan